JPBarrick/10X-Settings/README.md

 ⚙️ Settings:

-The settings file includes various customizations, including the use of RobotoMono font, and a margin for single pane on my 4K+ 3:2 monitor.

-For now, the JBP.py file has two constants: `MARGIN_SINGLE_COLUMN_RATIO` and `MARGIN_DUAL_COLUMN_RATIO`.
-Set these to appropriate values for your monitor.
+The settings file includes font and font sizes for aspects of the 10X GUI.
+Specificallty the theme uses:
+- `EditorFont:` RobotoMono Nerd Font Light
+- `EditorFontSize:` 10
+- `StatusBarFontSize:` 12

 ---